Kent Vickers, Qld Industrial Gasfitting Services (QIGS)

-I am the Chairman of the Plumbing Industry Council and a Director of Master Plumbers Australia.
+I am the former Chairman of the Plumbing Industry Council and a Director of Master Plumbers Australia.
 I joined MPAQ in 1977 and have been on the Council for 33 years.
 I was made a Life Member in 1995 and a Trustee in 2011.

 I’ve been a Rotarian for 19 years and received a Paul Harris Fellow in 1999.
 I am happily married to my wife Marie and have 3 children and 9 grandchildren (8 girls and 1 boy).

 A bit about me: I commenced my plumbing apprenticeship with JJ Cussen Plumbing in Townsville, with my indentures being sign on 25/1/71 and signed off on the 3/8/75.
 Very soon after commencing my apprenticeship, I became aware that my employer was a member of MPAQ.
 Not knowing what that meant, I was soon to find out in the following years.
-I then worked at JR Wylie and Sons/AE Smith and Son for a total of 23 years, the last 16 of which I was Townsville Branch Manager for AE Smith, before commencing National Air Qld - Plumbing and Air Conditioning in 1999 until closing the business and retiring in the financial year ending 2013.
+I then worked at JR Wylie & Sons/AE Smith & Sons for a total of 23 years, the last 16 of which I was the Townsville Branch Manager for AE Smith.
+In 1999, I opened National Air Qld – Plumbing and Air Conditioning as the Queensland manager until retiring and closing the business in 2013.